SylvainGa/BatteryMonitor/README.md

 It uses a linear least squares fit method to average all the recorded downtrends to find the most accurate projection until depleted.

-There are 6 main views that can be viewed by swiping up or down or using the Previous/Next buttons.
+There are 7 main views that can be viewed by swiping up or down or using the Previous/Next buttons.
 The first view, as well as the order and which ones to show are configurable in the app Settings (see below for details).
-Outside of the glance view, there is a 'Summary' view (default), a 'Usage details per hours' view, a 'Usage details per day' view, a 'Last charge' view, a 'Graphical historical' view and a 'Projection' view where the future usage trend is tagged at the end of the historical view.
+Outside of the glance view, there is a 'Summary' view (default), a 'Usage details per hours' view, a 'Usage details per day' view, a 'Last charge' view, a 'Marker' view, a 'Graphical historical' view and a 'Projection' view where the future usage trend is tagged at the end of the historical view.

 In the Glance and Summary view, you can choose (in Settings) to let the app determine if it's best to view 'per hour' or 'per day' (Auto) or statically use 'Per hour' or 'Per day'.

 In the Summary view, the number on the right of the batterie gauge represents the time since the device was last charged (doesn't have to be a complete charge) and below it is the trending discharge (per hour or day).
 The gauge itself is color coded.
 100-50% is green, 49-30% is yellow, 29-10% is orange and below 10% is red.
 That same color convention is replicated in the battery level displayed in the other views as well as the graph's color.

 In the "per hour" and "per day" view, the "Since last view" represent the time since the widget/app was lauched (not just showing its glance).
 The "Since last charge" doesn't have to be a full charge.

+In the "Last Charge" view, it tells you when did the last charge occured and to what level did it charge to.

+In the Marker view, you can set two markers using the Start button or touching the screen.
+Once two markes are set, the time between both as well as the discharge rate between these two times will be displayed.
+They will also appear as white vertical lines in the graphical views.
+Even when you clear the makers, the lines remain in graphical views so you can use that to highlight things.

 The projection in the glance and summary view can be as simple as the discharge from the last charge or calculated using the average of all the discharges that the data has accumulated over times.